|

 and for our world today.

-Copenhagen is a fictional account of an actual event during
+is a three-person play that provides a fictional account of an actual

-World War II.
-In 1941 the German physicist Werner Heisenberg made a
+event during World War II.
+In 1941 the German physicist Werner

 They were old friends and close colleagues, and they had

-ever since.
-In Michael Frayn's play Heisenberg meets Bohr
+scientists for decades.
+In the play Heisenberg meets Bohr under the

-under the watchful eye of Bohr's wife Margrethe once again to look
+watchful eye of Bohr's wife Margrethe and Michael Frayn

 Copenhagen premiered in 1998 at the Royal National Theatre